Health Information and Tools > Medications > Methocarbamol/Ibuprofen - Oral

 Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (including aspirin, NSAIDs such as celecoxib, ketorolac, or naproxen).
 These drugs are similar to ibuprofen and may increase your risk of side effects if taken together.
 However, if your doctor has directed you to take low-dose aspirin to prevent heart attack or stroke (usually 81-162 milligrams a day), you should continue taking the aspirin unless your doctor instructs you otherwise.
 Daily use of ibuprofen may decrease aspirin's ability to prevent heart attack/stroke.
 Talk to your doctor about using a different medication (such as acetaminophen) to treat pain/fever.
 If you must take ibuprofen, talk to your doctor about taking immediate-release aspirin (not enteric-coated/EC) while taking ibuprofen.
 Take ibuprofen at least 8 hours before or at least 2 hours after your aspirin dose.
 Do not increase your daily dose of aspirin or change the way you take aspirin/other medications without your doctor's approval.

-This medication may interfere with certain laboratory tests (including 5-HIAA/VMA urine screening tests), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as 5-HIAA/VMA urine screening tests), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 Overdose